aklesitz/Bikeshare_Project/0-README.md

 * Used CTE to combine all four years of data and find:
   * Percentage of Subscribers vs. Customers across total dataset
   * 80% of users are already subscribers
-  * The 19% of users who are not signed up for a subscription plan is our target demographic [SQL CODE USER TYPE MAKEUP](https://github.com/aklesitz/Bikeshare_Project/blob/main/cust_type_percentage.sql) <br>
+  * The 19% of users who are not signed up for a subscription plan is our target demographic <br>
+[SQL CODE USER TYPE MAKEUP](https://github.com/aklesitz/Bikeshare_Project/blob/main/cust_type_percentage.sql) <br>

 * Average ride duration for customers and subscribers (in minutes)